The Current State of Business School Admissions

 MBA Career Choices

-In the short term, an education from a top business school can help you gain valuable work experience with an employer such as a consulting firm, investment bank, or venture capital group.
-You will also have opportunities to work for a more "stable" Fortune 500 company in the business planning, investor relations, or corporate development departments.
+In the short term, an education from a top business school can help you gain valuable work experience with an employer such as a consulting firm, investment bank, venture capital group, tech company or exciting new start up.
+You will also have opportunities to work for a more “stable” Fortune 500 company in the business planning, investor relations, or corporate development departments.

 In the long term, these valuable experiences can certainly help you position yourself for a senior-level management position.
 Even in the best of business times, an MBA is an excellent investment.